-If a premises wishes to have more than 2 machines, then it needs to apply for a permit and the Licensing Authority must consider that application based upon the licensing objectives, any guidance issued by the Gambling Commission issued under Section 25 of the Gambling Act 2005 and "such matters as they think relevant".
+If a premises wishes to have more than 2 machines, then it needs to apply for a permit.
+The Licensing Authority must consider that application based upon the licensing objectives, any guidance issued by the Gambling Commission and "such matters as they think relevant".

-This Licensing Authority considers that such matters will be decided on a case by case basis but generally there will be regard to the need to protect children and vulnerable persons from being harmed or being exploited by gambling and we will expect the applicant to satisfy the authority that there will be sufficient measures to ensure that children/young people under 18 years of age do not have access to the adult-only gaming machines.
+This Licensing Authority considers that such matters will be decided on a case by case basis, but generally there will be regard to the need to protect children and vulnerable persons from being harmed or being exploited by gambling.
+We will expect the applicant to satisfy the authority that there will be sufficient measures to ensure that children and young people under 18 years of age do not have access to the adult-only gaming machines.
 This authority will take into account whether access by children to the premises under the Licensing Act 2003 is restricted or not.

 Measures, which will satisfy this Authority that there will be no access, may include the adult machines being in sight of the bar, or in the sight of staff that will monitor that the machines are not being used by those under 18 years of age.
 Notices and signage present by machines are also recommended.
-With regard to the protection of vulnerable persons applicants may wish to consider

-The provision of information leaflets/help line numbers for such organisations as Gam Care.
+With regard to the protection of vulnerable persons applicants may wish to consider the provision of information leaflets including help line numbers for such organisations as Gam Care.